diloc/DAPD_Normalization/README.md

 </figure>

 ## Description
 The DAPD method uses image processing algorithms to analyze and extract plant phenotyping traits.
 It starts by loading RGB images and other files such as camera parameters which are used to correct the lens distortion.
 After, the image quality is improved by reducing the noise and correcting the color distortion.
 Then, the projected rosette is segmented from the pot image by removing automatically the background.
-Finally, phenotyping traits are obtained from the segmented image and write in CSV files.
-The traits include projected rosette area, leaf number, and perimeter _(Figure 2)_.
+Finally, phenotyping traits are obtained from the segmented image and write them in CSV files.
+The traits include projected rosette area, perimeter, leaf number, hull Area, radius, roundness, compactness and eccentricity _(Figure 2)_.
 The user can run DAPD image processing module to extract the traits (See tutorial).

 <figure>
   <img src="https://github.com/diloc/DAPD_Normalization/blob/master/ImProcess_Steps.png">